 BX3000 is a small molecule that was designed to induce chemical cleaving of BX1000 and BX2000, resulting in the rapid inactivation of those molecules and thus quickly reversing neuromuscular blockade.
 We are currently engaged with the pre-clinical toxicity studies needed to support an IND filing for BX3000 in the last quarter of 2023.
-We expect to begin the clinical program for BX3000 in 2023.
+We expect to begin the clinical program for BX3000 in 2023 within a limited budget.